CHES Faculty & Full Members

 My research focuses on the investigation of the geological context for evolution in terrestrial ecosystems, particularly those related to hominin evolution and the later Cenozoic.
 My primary research area is the Turkana Basin of Kenya, where I've worked for over thirty years in association with the National Museums of Kenya and the Turkana Basin Institute.
 My work there involves stratigraphy, sedimentology and paleontology, to establish a geologic framework and an environmental backdrop to the evolutionary and archaeological record for which that region is so famous.

-- Focus Area: Primate Behavior and Ecology
+- Focus Area: Evolutionary and Modern Human Genetics, Primate Behavior and Ecology

 - Email: rpalombit@anthropology.rutgers.edu